 The proposed voting threshold for approving the GGP Final Report is supermajority.
 Do others agree?
 Note, for a PDP vote, if these are not adopted by a supermajority vote, there is a lower threshold for the Board to overturn these – should the same apply here of if there is no supermajority report, the GGP Final Report fails?

-Termination of a GGP – it is proposed that it would be sufficientto terminate a GGP prior to delivery of the Final Report (compared to a supermajority vote that applies in the case of the PDP).
+Termination of a GGP – it is proposed that a simple majority Council vote as defined in GNSO procedures is sufficient to terminate a GGP prior to delivery of the Final Report (compared to a supermajority vote that applies in the case of the PDP).
 Do others agree?

 Note, this is not an exhaustive list of questions.
 Any questions not considered or addressed by the detailed processes as put forward in Annex C – E are encouraged to be provided to the WG as part of the public comment forum so that these can be further considered during the preparation of the Final Report.